reaapunzell/WeatherApp/README.md

 ## Overview

 This project is a weather application created during the SheCodes workshop.
 It allows users to search for real-time weather information for any city around the world.
 The app displays the current weather conditions, including temperature, humidity, wind speed, and a short description of the weather.
+View Projec [here](https://rea-weatherapp.netlify.app/)

 ## Features